 (00:25- 01:50) What is Reflection?

 (07:55- 08:32) Reflection

 Kansas Coaching Project: The Principles of Partnership

-This site provides important guidance on using the principles of partnership and reflection in instructional coaching.
+This article provides important guidance on using the principles of partnership and reflection in instructional coaching.

 Learning Through Reflection